php/php-langspec/spec/10-expressions.md

 The behavior of a *simple-variable* in different contexts and for different types of variables is as specified in the [variables](07-variables.md) section.

+The variable `$this` is predefined inside any non-static instance method (including constructor) when that method is called from within an object context.
+The value of `$this` is the calling object or the object being constructed.

 **Examples**